Adventures in administrative law

 I wrote about the problem of the administrative state in “A new old regime,” my review of Philip Hamburger’s audaciously great book Is Administrative Law Unlawful?
 (Plot spoiler: the answer is yes.)
 Even with a lot of help from my friends at the Claremont Institute, it took me a long time to understand the problem.
 Professor Hamburger expedited the process.
 The problem is the unconstitutionality, unwisdom, unaccountability, and lawlessness inherent in the administrative regime.
 For more resources on the problem of administrative law, see the links and videos in my post “Understanding the administrative state.”

-The Consumer Financial Protection Bureau represents the reductio ad absurdum of the administrative regime.
+The Consumer Financial Protection Bureau represents the reductio ad absurdum or ne plus ultra of the administrative regime.
 It is a constitutional monstrosity.
 Its funding is insulated from Congress.
 Its director is to wield virtually dictatorial powers to promulgate law.
 The legal structure of the CFPP is designed precisely to insulate it from political accountability.
 It is a design better suited for a government of unlimited powers conducive to tyranny rather than to a government of limited powers conducive to freedom.
 One wonders if the Supreme Court will ever return to first principles or set some limits on how far the agencies can be removed from political accountability.
 That would be a beginning.
 The decisions of the Supreme Court beginning in the New Deal era and continuing to date require us to find our way to a new beginning.

-PHH Corporation challenged the statutory provision establishing the CBPB Director’s one-man rule subject to the president limited removal power after Richard Cordray imposed a $103 increase on a $6 million penalty imposed for violation of the Real Estate Settlement Practices Act.
+PHH Corporation challenged the statutory provision establishing the CBPB Director’s one-man rule subject to the president limited removal power after Richard Cordray imposed a $103 million increase on a $6 million penalty imposed for violation of the Real Estate Settlement Practices Act.
 Framed by the constraints of precedent, the case raised a narrow constitutional issue.
 Can a single agency officer exercising the unilateral power of the CFPB Director be insulated from removal by the president pursuant to a statutory for-cause removal requirement?
 Other administrative agencies wielding power exercise it through bodies of commissioners or board members.

 In the 2016 D.C.
 Circuit panel opinion, Judge Brett Kavanaugh observed that, prior to the CFPB, “no independent agency exercising substantial executive authority ha[d] ever been headed by a single person” (emphasis in original).
 The panel ruled in favor of PHH on all issues, constitutional and statutory, and sent the case back to the CFPB for further proceedings consistent with the opinion.
 Judge Randolph wrote a separate concurring opinion; Judge Henderson concurred in part and dissented in part (on the court’s reaching the constitutional issue).
 Housingwire posted a useful if slightly oversimplified summary.
 Judge Kavanaugh apologized for the length of his opinion for the panel, but it is worth a look to understand what is going on here.